On the participants to the pilot-training/learning activities:

 - an increased experience in working in a intercultural environment -more knowledge and improved skills as follows of experiences exchanged with colleagues from partner countries.

-On the partner organizations
+On the partner organisations

 - innovative approaches to addressing their target groups, by providing more attractive adults’ education programs, in line with individuals’ needs&expectations;